-If a facility on board our train is out of order, such as an accessible toilet, that impacts your ability to travel, we will do everything we can to let you know in advance if the problem persists.
-This information will be displayed on the station customer information screens, our website in the Journey Check section and via our Twitter channel @lumotravel.
+If a facility on board our train is out of order that impacts your ability to travel (such as an accessible toilet), we will do everything we can to fix it and will let you know in advance if the problem persists.
+This information will be displayed on the station Customer Information Screens, our website in the Journey Check section and via our Twitter channel @lumotravel.
 Where possible, our Passenger Assist team will pro-actively contact you to help re-arrange your journey if this is necessary.
 This may not be possible as sometimes these facilities go out of use at short notice while in service.
 In these situations, the station teams, our Customer Experience Ambassadors, and our Passenger Assist team will work together to provide a solution or inform you before you board the train so you can make an informed decision about your travel.
 In addition our Customer Experience Ambassadors are trained to undertake in-transit cleaning and fingertip maintenance with a view to bringing facilities back into service as quickly as possible.

 WHAT ABOUT ASSISTANCE WITH YOUR LUGGAGE?

-If you’ve booked some help for your journey, the station operator’s colleagues can help you around the station with any luggage you have.
+If you’ve booked some help for your journey, the Station Facility Operator’s colleagues can help you around the station with any luggage you have.
 However, they do not employ colleagues solely to carry customers’ luggage and if you have not booked assistance, station colleagues may have to attend to train safety before they can help you.
-You can find, on our website at www.lumo.co.uk, a list of the items we are not able to carry on board our trains.

 Please be considerate with the amount and weight of luggage you bring with you.
-Our colleagues and our industry partners’ colleagues must be able to lift the item(s) safely therefore, you may bring with you up to two large items (generally weighing between 15kg and 23kg) and one small item free of charge.
+Our colleagues and our industry partners’ colleagues must be able to lift the item(s) safely.

 When you book with our Passenger Assist team, it’s a good idea to book seats or a dedicated wheelchair user space on the train at the same time.
 If a seat has not been reserved, it will be clearly communicated to you and confirmed in your booking confirmation email.